tejaswi-devalla/triluxoInternshipAssignment/README.md

-Open a terminal and run: npm start (for frontend)

-Open another terminal and run: cd Backend && npm run dev (for database)
+Open the terminal and run: npm run dev

-You won't be able to fetch the data if you don't run the second terminal commands.

 # Getting Started with Create React App